About Battle of Northampton

 The battle itself was a short affair, despite the presence of large forces on both sides.
 Victory went to the Earl of Warwick and the Yorkists, after treachery within the Lancastrian ranks.
 At this juncture, the Duke of York felt it was safe to return from Ireland.

 After the victory, the Yorkists forced Henry VI to sign an Act of Succession, which named the Duke of York as his heir, even though he had a son of his own.
-This, of course, alienated his wife, Queen Margaret, and the two sides were soon under arms once more.
+This of course alienated his wife, Queen Margaret of Anjou, who refused to accept these terms, and the two sides were soon under arms once more.

-Today it is difficult to see much evidence of the battle, but some areas of Northampton Battlefield are still accessible through the remains of the park at Delapre Abbey.
-Public footpaths give access to some of the rest of the area.
+Today it is difficult to see much evidence of the battle itself, but some areas of Northampton Battlefield are still accessible through the parkland of Delapre Abbey.

 Discover the best Historic Sites in the United Kingdom, from Lullingstone Roman Villa to Hatfield House and more, includes interactive Heritage Sites in Britain map.